gunass/afl-gui/README-GUI.md

 4. The wrapper is run by entering
 	./afl-gui

+Building on macOS might be possible as GTK3 can be installed via Homebrew but it probably requires a lot of tweaking.

 The Application
 ---------------
 afl-gui provides a simple interface to run afl-fuzz with a number of parameters, plus gives support for custom arguments (for unimplemented options such as parallel mode, or AFL extensions such as aflnet).